steinwurf/chunkie/README.rst

 Quick Overview
 --------------

-Chunkie provides functionality for serializing an object into a stream, and deserialize a stream back into an object.
+Chunkie provides functionality for serializing an object into a stream and deserializing a stream back into an object.
 This can be useful when sending big objects such as video frames or files over a network.

-The deserializer can reconstructs the original object when all the buffers are inputted in order.
-If buffers are inputted out of order or some buffers lost the object cannot be reconstructed.
+The deserializer can reconstruct the original object when all the buffers are inputted in order.
+If buffers are inputted out of order or some buffers are lost the object cannot be reconstructed.

-*Note* that there is not explicit integrity check before an object is outputted.
+*Note* that there is no explicit integrity check before an object is outputted.
 So if it is critical that erroneous objects are detected an integrity check should be made on outputted symbols.
 It is possible that an erroneous object can be outputted in circumstances where buffers are lost in a very particular